 The gut microbiome is essential for maintaining gut health.
 According to research, the gut can communicate with and influence other parts of the body to support our overall health.
-There are external and internal factors that influence our gut microbiota, and focusing on adopting a healthy diet and lifestyle may help promote the growth and maintenance of beneficial gut bacteria.
+There are external and internal factors that influence our gut microbiota and focusing on how we can adopt a healthy diet and lifestyle may help to promote the growth and maintenance of beneficial gut bacteria.

-In this blog, we will explore how you may be able to alter the microbiota in your gut to improve your gut microbiome, which may influence your immunity, metabolism, digestion, mood, and susceptibility to certain health conditions.
+In this blog, we will look at how you may be able to alter the microbiota in your gut to improve your gut microbiome, which may influence your immunity, metabolism, digestion, mood, and susceptibility to certain health conditions.

 Meet Your Gut Microbiota

-When reading about gut health, you've probably come across the term "probiotics."
-You may have seen commercials promoting the benefits of foods such as yogurt in providing these beneficial microbes.
-However, the science extends beyond just a spoonful of fermented foods.
-There's an exciting world in our gastrointestinal tract where food components, healthy flora, and food byproducts support this sophisticated environment.
+When reading about gut health, you've probably come across the term "probiotics".
+In fact, you may have seen commercials promoting the benefits of foods such as yogurt in providing these beneficial bugs.
+However, the science extends beyond a spoonful of fermented foods.
+There is an exciting world in our gastrointestinal tract, where food components, healthy flora, and food byproducts support this extremely sophisticated environment.

 Probiotics

 Probiotics are beneficial live bacteria that naturally live in our bodies.
-To ensure their viability and provide benefits to the host, these healthy bacteria that are ingested from food or supplements must survive stomach acids and reach the intestines where they will reside.
-These “good” bacteria may provide health benefits for its host.1
+To ensure the viability and to be beneficial to the host, these healthy bacteria that are ingested from food or from a probiotic supplement, must be able to survive stomach acids and make their way to the intestines where they will reside.
+These "good" bacteria may provide health benefits for its host.1

 Prebiotics

-Prebiotics are fermentable, soluble dietary fibers found in certain foods.
-They act as food for the probiotics, supporting their survival.2
+Prebiotics are the fermentable, soluble dietary fiber found in certain foods that help to feed the gut's probiotics.
+They act as food for the probiotics to help support their survival.2

 Postbiotics

-As you may be aware, there is a community of microbes inside and outside our bodies working around the clock to protect us from pathogens and environmental toxins.
-Let’s now look at how we can improve our gut microbiome.
+As you may be aware, there is a community of microbes inside and outside of our bodies that work around the clock to protect us from pathogens and environmental toxins.
+So, let's look at how we can improve the gut microbiome.

 Your Diet — Supporting Your Gut Health

-A person’s dietary intake can greatly influence their gut microbiota.
-Research has linked greater gut microbiota diversity with higher dietary quality.
-A study of pregnant women revealed that those who followed a healthy diet had the highest diversity of gut microbiota compared to those who didn’t consume a healthy diet.5
+A person's dietary intake may greatly influence their gut microbiota.
+A greater diversity of gut microbiota was linked to higher dietary quality.5 In a study that looked at overweight and obese women who were pregnant (less than 18 weeks gestational) and their dietary intake of a healthy diet, revealed that they had the highest diversity of gut microbiota compared to the group that didn't consume a healthy diet.5

 Fill Your Plate With Whole Foods

-Fiber-rich foods like berries, bananas, apples, leafy greens, artichokes, asparagus, broccoli, beans, garlic, onions, legumes, and grains such as barley, oatmeal, and rye are great sources of prebiotics.
+Some fiber-rich foods include fruits like berries, bananas, and apples, vegetables such as leafy greens, artichokes, asparagus, broccoli, beans, garlic, onions, and legumes, and grains – such as barley, oatmeal, rye, wheat, and also chicory root, and flax.

-Look for naturally fermented foods like kimchi, sauerkraut, kombucha, kefir, and yogurt with live cultures to get probiotic-rich options.
-According to an article in Harvard Health, it’s important to look for “naturally fermented” on the label to ensure that live and active bacteria were involved in the fermentation process.6
+Some probiotic-rich food choices that have been naturally fermented with live cultures are what you want to look for when purchasing fermented vegetables like kimchi, sauerkraut, as well as kombucha, kefir, and yogurt.
+According to an article in Harvard Health, it's important to look for "naturally fermented" on the label to ensure that live and active bacteria have been the catalyst for the fermentation process.6

 How Lifestyle May Influence Your Gut Microbiome